Best Receipt Scanner App UK (2026): 7 Apps Tested for Sole Traders

 - Price: Free (10 scans/month).
 Paid plans available via App Store/Google Play for more scans and cloud backup.

-- Strengths: UK-focused, SA103F mapping, CIS support, mileage built-in, accountant dashboard, smart warnings
+- Strengths: UK-focused, SA103F mapping, CIS support, mileage built-in, accountant dashboard, smart warnings, photo receipt capture

 - Limitations: Not full accounting software — it's a record-keeping and export tool, not a bookkeeping platform